wtegge2/TCP_Implementation/README.md

 # TCP_Implementation

 This is an implementation of a transport protocol (similar to TCP).
 I say similar to TCP because it has properties of TCP, but it uses the UDP protocol in order to understand reliable packet transfer.
+It doesn't use TCP in any way.
+It uses SOCK_DGRAM(UDP) instead of SOCK_STREAM(TCP).

 To read more about how TCP works, click [here](https://book.systemsapproach.org/e2e/tcp.html)